DrThomasAger/smile/README.md

 This separation of concerns allows us to use **content-agnostic semantic structure** whenever we use input to Large Language Models (LLMs).

 In our examples, we use markdown as our response language.
 This response language can be easily replaced with any other response language, like XML, JSON, or YAML.

+***(: Smile*** is compatible with all models, as it is just a way of structuring instruction text, the same way you might have used XML, YAML, Markdown or JSON.

 Curious?
 Just **copy and paste our quick start example** below to see the magic 👇